maheshaggarwal21/HAIR-SALON-WEBSITE/README.md

 }
 ```

 The session contains: `{ userId, role, name, email }`.
-The `role` is read on every request by the `authorize()` middleware — no JWT decoding, no database lookup per request.
+The `authenticate` middleware reads `req.session.userId` on every request — no JWT decoding, no extra database lookup per request for authentication.
+Permission checks (`authorizePermission`) do make a database call once per user (with a 60-second in-process cache).

 ---